 Wellness and Preventative Care

 Yearly physical exams are very important for our adult pets, as they age much faster than humans.
 Annual exams help to detect disease processes earlier, leading to faster care and a longer, more comfortable life for them.
 Puppies and kittens require more frequent exams, every 3-4 weeks until about 16-20 weeks of age, because they grow at such a fast rate and their maternal antibodies wane.
+Click the hyperlinks for more detailed vaccine schedules.
 It is also critical that your pet receive their vaccinations on a regular schedule to keep them protected from deadly diseases.
 Vaccine requirements vary depending on your pet’s lifestyle and age, so it is best to speak with your veterinarian who can make the best individualized recommendation.
-It is important to note that the rabies vaccination is required by law for all animals .
+It is important to note that the rabies vaccination is required by law for most animals .

 Parasites are unfortunately very common in our environment and most require treatment in order to keep our pets feeling their best.
 Internal gastrointestinal parasites, such as roundworms, hookworms and whipworms, are found in the soil, transmitted from dog to dog through feces, and commonly passed through the mother’s placenta to her offspring.
 Some are transmissable to humans.
 Your pet may not show any signs or you may see diarrhea, lethargy, weight loss or bloody stool.
 Another internal parasite is the heartworm, which is transmitted through infected mosquito bites and resides in the heart and pulmonary arteries.
 Heartworms can be fatal so it is best to keep your pet on preventative products all year round, and test them yearly to ensure product efficacy or if they have missed any doses.